spacepy/spacepy/Doc/source/capabilities.rst

 including the BATS-R-US global MHD model and the RAM-SCB ring current model.

-:mod:`~spacepy.omni` provides ready access to the OMNI L1 solar wind dataset, useful for model inputs.
+:mod:`~spacepy.omni` provides ready access to the OMNI near-Earth solar wind dataset, useful for model inputs.

 Statistics
 ==========